 - Bed Controls: Where the controls on the bed are located is an important part to consider.
 Will you want the patient, caregiver, or both to have access to controls?
 Controls to maneuver the beds can be located on the side rails, headboard, footboard, or with a control wand/pendant.
 Like the CareAssist (#P1170), certain models have patient entertainment controls that are only for hospital settings.

-- Built-in-scale: Facilities that will be monitoring their patients long term and require weight readings might consider a model with a built in scale configuration option such as the TotalCare (#P1900) or CareAssist (#P1170).
+- Built-in-scale: Facilities that will be monitoring their patients for long periods of time and require weight readings might consider a model with a built in scale configuration option such as the CareAssist (#P1170) to reduce patient repositioning.

 Buying a Hospital Bed with MFI Medical